Janiana: Florent Schmitt’s Rich, Robust Symphony for String Orchestra (1941)

 Rémus Tzincoca (1915-2012)

 The Romanian conductor Rémus Tzincoca, who studied in Paris with Eugène Bigot following World War II, is another musician who championed the music.
 After coming to North America in the 1950s as assistant to the composer and violinist Georges Enescu, Maestro Tzincoca conducted Janiana with the Orchestra da Camara, an ensemble he founded and directed in the New York City metropolitan area.
-One of those live performances was captured in a private recording that has been uploaded to YouTube, courtesy of Max Valley’s estimable music channel.
+A rehearsal of the piece done prior to a March 20, 1957 performance was captured in a private recording that has been uploaded to YouTube, courtesy of Max Valley’s music channel.

 [As an aside, Maestro Tzincoca also presented La Tragédie de Salomé, Schmitt’s most famous orchestral composition, leading the New York Philharmonic Orchestra in a February 1955 concert performance.]